Toucaan/toucaan.docs/blog/2023-02-17-rethinking-css-frameworks/index.md

   +typography-size('fullhd')
 ```

 Every existing css framework follows this pattern.
-Every time a new device or phone with a higher resolution is rolled out, a new breakpoint is added to the framework.
+A new breakpoint is added to the framework every time the manufacturer rolls out a new device segment.
 The question is: How many breakpoints will cover everything on the web today?
 And at what point will there be all too many?

 The web before the iPhone was desktop-only.
 It was a simple time then.
-With the rise of smartphones, the web slowly percolated into our lives in the shape of _the mobile web_, and in the process, we were led to this tunnel vision of using width-based breakpoints _only_.
+With the rise of smartphones, we got _the mobile web_, and in the process, we walked into this tunnel vision of using width-based breakpoints.
+But what now?

-Width-based MQ approach worked great initially, switching the layout between the desktop and the mobile web only, but now with so many devices and form factors to serve, we need a new strategy.
+Width-based MQ approach worked great initially, with context switching between desktop and mobile only, but now with so many types of devices and form factors to serve on, boy, do we need a new strategy.

-Hardcoded screen width MQs are an anti-pattern.
-While it would be nice to continue doing what we have been doing for years with it, deep inside, we all know that this simplistic approach does not scale.
-We should do away with this anti-pattern first.
+While it would be nice to continue doing what we have been doing for years, deep inside, we all agree that hardcoded MQs based on screen width are anti-patterns.

+Toucaan will try to do away with these first.
 But is there a better way?

-In the next chapter, we'll discuss that with [Orientation Querying](../2023-02-28-orientation-switch-media-query/).
+The next chapter discusses that with [Orientation Querying](./orientation-switch-media-query/).

 ---

 #### Credits:

-Super thankful to [Sonica Arora](https://bubblin.io/sonica), Abigail Rennmeyer, Varun Singh, and <a rel= "nofollow noopener noreferrer" href=" https://nilesh.trivedi.pw/">Nilesh Trivedi</a> for helping me review this post for accuracy.
+Super thankful to [Sonica Arora](https://bubblin.io/sonica), Abigail Rennmeyer, Varun Singh, and [Nilesh Trivedi](https://nilesh.trivedi.pw/) for reviewing this post for clarity.